DJ Stenson Art | Connecticut Artist

 Frankenstein, The Scarlet Letter and Alice in Wonderland are in the public domain, therefore no copyright infringement occured.

-A Vindication of the Rights
+A Vindication of the Rights of Woman

 The inspiration for “A Vindication of the Rights of Woman” came from the title of an essay by Mary Wollstonecraft written in 1792.
 The quote is burned, so half the word "woman" is gone, symbolic of rights being stripped away.
 The piece is rather chaotic, and the text is not, because in a world of chaos, the word of woman is often reason and stability.
 The purple, gold and white used are the colors of the women’s rights flag.
 (Mary Wollstonecraft was the mother of Mary Shelley, the author of Frankenstein.
 Text is in the public domain.
 No copyright violation occurred in the making of this work).